Adventuring and Exploration

 Giant Spider Venom

 Effect: The poison has several stages to its effects, with the first stage beginning as soon as the onset time is ended.
-Starting in the first stage, you must make a TN 15 Vitality check every 30 counts.
+Starting in the first stage, you must make a TN 15 Resistance (Vit) check every 3 rounds.
 Each time you fail the check, the poison advances to the next stage.
-In stage two, you begin to lose 1 stamina every 10 counts.
+In stage two, you begin to lose 1 stamina every round.
 If this would reduce your stamina below 0, the poison instead advances to the next stage immediately.
-In stage three, all action times and stamina costs are doubled, and your movement rate is halved.
-In stage four, you are paralyzed and no longer make Vitality checks due to the poison, but you continue to lose 1 stamina every 10 counts until it reaches 0.
+In stage three, you are drained and all stamina costs are doubled.
+In stage four, you are paralyzed and no longer make Resistance (Vit) checks due to the poison, but you continue to lose 1 stamina every round until it reaches 0.

-Recovery: If the onset time has not ended, you may use the Treat Injury action against TN 12 to remove the venom before it takes effect.
+Recovery: If the onset time has not passed yet, you may use the Treat Condition action against TN 12 to remove the venom before it takes effect.
 Once the victim begins making checks, the TN increases to 15 and a success reverts the poison to the previous stage.
 A success while the poison is in stage one ends the effect.
-Without treatment, the poison lasts 2d6 × 10 minutes, then moves backwards through the stages, one every 10 minutes, until it is healed.
-You do not make further Vitality checks once the poison has started to heal naturally.
+Without treatment, the poison lasts 2d6 × 10 minutes, after which you a drained for an additional 10 minutes (assuming the poison progressed to at least stage three), then the condition ends.

 |Flat roads, open fields||1|